-In the afternoon, head to a restored Japanese wooden townhouse and try your hand at origami and enjoy the ageold rituals of a tea ceremony with a tea master.
+Later, head to a local handicraft centre and try your hand at origami before observing the age-old rituals of a tea ceremony.

 Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.

-Sightseeing on foot will be approximately 2-3 hours on foot today.
+Sightseeing on foot will be approximately 2-3 hours today.